 What is an employment contract and how important is it?
+The employment contract Thailand is explained.
 Why did my employer assign me these tasks without any contract?
 How secured am I with my company?
 Yes, these are a few of the questions that may boggle the minds of employees.
 Nowadays, many entrepreneurs and businesses take for granted the need for formal contracts and agreements with the members of their staff.
 Many of them think that it is better to do the dealings verbally than doing it in well-drafted contracts.

 But why do we have to enforce it?
 Why do we have to demand well-drafted contracts?
 Why do we have to ensure that these contracts are effective, enforceable, and drafted in a way to protect us?
-Many have lost their jobs for no reason.
+Also many have lost their jobs for no reason.

 Sure, you get the job.
 You are happy.
 You are contented.
 But how long will it last?
 How sure are you that it would be a long-term job?
 Think about this.
 An employment contract does not only apply to full-time employees but to everybody.
 The first time one enters or hired by the company, they should have to sign an employment contract and understood everything that is stated therein.

-Although Thai Law does say that a contract can be oral or in writing, it has and ideally needs to be in writing.
+Although Thai labour law does say that a contract can be oral or in writing, it has and ideally needs to be in writing.
 This is because work ethics say that contracts should be handled with much care and sensitivity.
 Thus, it should be in writing.

 Fixed Term – It has a specific period of termination.
 The date of termination for an employee is determined.